Skip to content

 • Test method

-Sophos Firewall Policy tester with accepted result
+Sophos Firewall Policy Tester with accepted result

-Sophos Firewall Policy tester with blocked Web Policy result
+Sophos Firewall Policy Tester with blocked web policy result

 Important:

-The Policy tester is especially useful for:
+The Policy Tester is particularly good for:

-• Web Policy
+• Web policy

 • URL categorisation